FasahatSiddiqui/Grain-Size-Measurement/README.md

 # Grain-Size-Measurement
 The designed GCM alorithm allows the user to draw boundary of all grains in one go.
 Next, it automatically measures size and equivalent diameter and save results in .csv format.

+A GSM.exe format file is uploded to measure grain size without installing python and its packages.

 # Steps for grain size measurement